go-gitea/theme/README.md

 ## Development

-We choose [yarn](https://yarnpkg.com) to fetch our dependencies and [gulp](http://gulpjs.com/) for the pipeline.
-We won't cover the installation of nodejs or yarn, for that you can find enough guides depending on your operating system.
+We choose [npm](https://npmjs.org) to fetch our dependencies and [gulp](http://gulpjs.com/) for the pipeline.
+We won't cover the installation of nodejs or npm, for that you can find enough guides depending on your operating system.
 First of all you have to install the required dependencies:

 ```
-yarn install -q
+npm install
 ```

 After you have successfully installed the required dependencies you should be